-Category Amount in (a)(1) institutional dollars Amount in (a)(2) dollars, if applicable Amount in (a)(3) dollars, if applicable Explanatory Notes Campus safety and operations.
-2 \$77,390.59 PPE, Cleaning, Sneeze Guards, Door Handle Covers, UV Lighting and Social Distance Signage for Spring 2020 and Fall 2020 semester Purchasing, leasing, or renting additional instructional equipment and supplies (such as laboratory equipment or computers) to reduce the number of students sharing equipment or supplies during a single class period and to provide time for disinfection between uses.
+Category Amount Amount in Amount in Explanatory Notes in (a)(1) (a)(2) dollars, (a)(3) dollars, institutional dollars if applicable if applicable Campus safety and operations.
+2 \$55,871.36 PPE, Cleaning, UV Lighting, Social Distance Signage, and Care Kits for the students (includes masks, hand sanitizer and stress ball) for the Winter 2021 semester.
+Purchasing, leasing, or renting additional instructional equipment and supplies (such as laboratory equipment or computers) to reduce the number of students sharing equipment or supplies during a single class period and to provide time for disinfection between uses.
 Replacing lost revenue due to reduced enrollment.
-Replacing lost revenue from non-tuition sources (i.e., cancelled ancillary events; disruption of food service, dorms, childcare or other facilities; cancellation of use of campus venues by other organizations, lost parking revenue, etc.).
-3 Purchasing faculty and staff training in online instruction; or paying additional funds to staff who are providing training in addition to their regular job responsibilities.
-Purchasing, leasing, or renting additional equipment or software to enable distance learning, or upgrading campus wi-fi access or extending open networks to parking lots or public spaces, etc. Other Uses of (a)(1) Institutional Portion funds.
+Replacing lost revenue from non-tuition sources (i.e., cancelled ancillary events; disruption of food service, dorms, childcare or other facilities; cancellation of use of campus venues by other organizations, lost parking revenue, etc.).3 Purchasing faculty and staff training in online instruction; or paying additional funds to staff who are providing training in addition to their regular job responsibilities.
+Purchasing, leasing, or renting additional equipment or software to \$9,177.00 Laptops for associates to replace out enable distance learning, or upgrading campus wi-fi access or dated equipment to be able to service extending open networks to parking lots or public spaces, etc. students in full capacity remotely.
+Other Uses of (a)(1) Institutional Portion funds.
 4